 If you have a criminal conviction on your record you may not be able to complete your degree, regardless of whether WSU grants you admission to the Pharm.D. program.

-Pharmacy students may apply for financial aid and should submit the FAFSA by the priority deadline of February 15.
+Pharmacy students may apply for financial aid and should submit the FAFSA online.
 Go to www.fafsa.ed.gov and use 003800 as the school code.